 Strict guidelines ensure the donation process is fair for everyone

 Movies and shows can spread inaccurate information about donation.
-In reality, there are strict standards to ensure the process is fair and equitable for everyone.
+In reality, there are strict standards that guide the process – and the transplant community is working hard to keep improving those guidelines.
 A national system matches organs with people on the waiting list based on blood type, body size, how sick they are, geographic distance, tissue type, and time on the list.
 The top priority is to save lives.
 Sexual orientation, gender, race, income, celebrity, and social status are never considered.